JessicaG/gatsby-starter-foundation/src/content/pages/contact.md

 title: Get in touch
 ---

-Got a burning question regarding **JAMstack**, Need a new **Website**, or just anything in general.
+Got a suggestion for where we should review next?
+Have a question regarding what we are up to?
+Want to shoot the shit?
 We are happy to talk.

-Just send us a message using the form below or you can send us a DM on [Twitter](https://twitter.com/stackrole)
+Just send us a message using the form below or you can send us a DM on [Instagram](https://instagram.com/highfivesupperclub)